ondisplayattulane/ondisplayattulane.github.io/pages/index.md

 ---
-title: IDAH Community Archiving Template
+title: On Display Exhibition
 layout: homepage
 permalink: /
 ---

-The Archiving Out of the Box team supports community storytelling with a  digital archiving and storytelling kit.
-This demo site has examples of 3 different kinds of community contributions: scanned/screencaptured documents, photos of objects, and vidoes.

-Visit our main site for information on how to build relationships, hold community-storytelling collection events, build the collection using our template site, and use community stories for practical community-improvement projects.
+curatorial statement will go here!

-Our team got its start at the [Institute for Digital Arts and Humanities](https://idah.indiana.edu/) at Indiana University Bloomington and is now funded by the [Digital Justice Development Grant program at the American Council on Learned Societies](https://www.acls.org/recent-fellows/?program_id=40090&_project_year=2024).
+Special thanks to the [Institute for Digital Arts and Humanities](https://idah.indiana.edu/) at Indiana University Bloomington that created the template for this website, which is now funded by the [Digital Justice Development Grant program at the American Council on Learned Societies](https://www.acls.org/recent-fellows/?program_id=40090&_project_year=2024).

-Principal Project Team:
+Coordinated by:
+- Claudia González-Díaz
+Curated by:
-- Michelle Dalmau
+- Camila Aguayo
-- Vanessa Elias
+- Hailee Corbin
-- Kalani Craig
+- Aine Powers
-- Jazma Sutton
+- Maryluna Santos-Giraldo